ViolinLee/Pincher_projects/2_kinematics_in_ros/kinematics_in_ros.md

-The purpose of this chapter is to familiarize ourselves with move_it ros package and use it to control the motion of pincher arm.
+The purpose of this chapter (project) is to familiarize ourselves with move_it ros package and use it to control the motion of pincher arm.

 ## Preparations
 ### ROS Packages: